Key takeaways

 What Lingyin Temple is

-Lingyin Temple (灵隐寺) — the name translates as the “Temple of the Soul's Retreat” — is one of the oldest, largest and wealthiest Chan (Zen) Buddhist temples in China.
-It was founded in 328 AD, in the Eastern Jin dynasty, and sits in a forested valley in the hills west of West Lake in Hangzhou.
-It has been rebuilt many times over its seventeen centuries, but it has functioned as a monastery, near-continuously, for the whole of that span.
+Lingyin Temple (灵隐寺, “Temple of the Soul’s Retreat”) is one of the oldest, largest and wealthiest Chan (Zen) Buddhist temples in China.
+Founded in 328 AD in the Eastern Jin dynasty, it sits in a forested valley in the hills west of West Lake.
+Rebuilt many times across its seventeen centuries, it has functioned near-continuously as a monastery the whole time.

-For a visitor it is two experiences in one place: an open-air gallery of medieval rock carvings along a wooded stream, and an active hillside monastery of great halls.
+For a visitor it is two things in one place: an open-air gallery of medieval cliff carvings along a wooded stream, and an active hillside monastery of great halls.
 Together they make Lingyin the single most-visited cultural site in Hangzhou after West Lake itself — and the natural cultural counterweight to a trip that is otherwise built around the lake.

 Feilai Feng — the rock carvings

-Feilai Feng (飞来峰) means “the peak that flew here” — a name from a legend that the limestone hill arrived overnight from India.
-It faces the temple across a stream, and its crags and grottoes are carved with roughly 340-470 Buddhist statues and reliefs cut between the 10th and 14th centuries — the Five Dynasties, Song and Yuan periods.
-This is the finest concentration of ancient rock carvings in southern China; most Chinese cave art is in the dry north, which makes Feilai Feng unusual.
+Feilai Feng (飞来峰, “the peak that flew here”) is a limestone hill facing the temple across a stream.
+The name comes from a legend that the crag arrived overnight from India — a monk recognising a peak from his homeland, transplanted to Hangzhou.
+Its crags and grottoes are carved with roughly 340–470 Buddhist statues and reliefs cut between the 10th and 14th centuries — the Five Dynasties, Song and Yuan periods.
+This is the finest concentration of ancient rock carvings in southern China; most Chinese cave art is in the dry north (Dunhuang, Yungang, Longmen), which makes a southern open-air gallery like this genuinely unusual.

-The carvings line a shaded streamside path, so seeing them is a walk rather than a climb.
-The most famous is a large, round-bellied laughing Maitreya Buddha — the “Budai” form, the one Western visitors recognise as the “happy Buddha” — flanked by smaller arhat figures.
-This walk is the scenic-area portion of the visit, covered by Ticket 1, and you pass it on the way to the temple gate.
+The carvings line a shaded streamside path, so seeing them is a gentle walk rather than a climb.
+The most famous is a large, round-bellied laughing Maitreya Buddha — the “Budai” form Western visitors recognise as the “happy Buddha” — carved into the rock around the 13th century and flanked by smaller arhat figures.
+Many of the niches are weathered and easy to walk past, so go slowly and look up: the best reliefs are set above eye level along the cliff face.
+This whole walk is the scenic-area portion (Ticket 1), passed on the way to the temple gate.

 Inside the temple — the great halls

-• The Mahavira Hall (大雄宝殿) — the main hall, holding a roughly 24.8-metre gilded seated Buddha carved from camphor wood, one of the largest such statues in China.
+The main hall, holding a roughly 24.8-metre gilded seated Sakyamuni Buddha carved from camphor wood — one of the largest such statues in China.

-Lingyin is a working monastery — robed monks, chanting, and the constant drift of incense smoke are part of the place, not a performance for visitors.
+Lingyin is a working monastery — robed monks, chanting and the constant drift of incense smoke are part of the place, not a performance.
 Treat the halls as places of worship: keep your voice down, and do not photograph monks or worshippers mid-prayer.

-Lingyin sits in the hills northwest of West Lake, and the important practical point is that there is no metro station at the temple — you finish the journey by road.
-From the West Lake lakefront a taxi or DiDi is the quickest option at about 20-25 minutes.
-Public buses, including route 103 from near the lake, run to the Lingyin stop in roughly 35-45 minutes, followed by a short walk to the scenic-area gate.
+Lingyin sits in the hills northwest of West Lake, and the key practical point is that there is no metro station at the temple — you finish the journey by road.

 FromHowTime